Leonardo

 When I started my Eurorack journey, I made a deliberate choice to design the majority of modules for my rack myself.
 The motivation was that, by designing the modules, I would force myself to learn more about the electronics applied to synthesizers.
 While purchasing ready-made modules from third-party vendors is convenient, it can be expensive.
 On the other hand, developing my own modules incurs higher costs than purchasing ready-made modules and the design process is complicated.
 Nevertheless, the satisfaction and fulfillment I derive from creating my own modules far outweigh these challenges.

 Over the past few months, I have been actively engaged in research and development, which has led to the creation of several module designs.
 Among these designs, some have great potential to be transformed into marketable products, while others will remain in the prototyping phase or are one-off modules for me.
-The process of designing, building, testing, and refining these modules is time-consuming, taking away from the time I could spend on assembling and selling other modules, such as the Freak filters.
+The process of designing, building, testing, and refining these modules is time-consuming, taking away from the time I could spend on assembling other modules, such as the Freak filters.

 I would like to feel that the effort I invested in R&D has been worthwhile.
 Therefore, I would like to share with you two modules that are nearing completion.
 These modules are on the brink of being finalized, and I am excited to showcase them.